Supination, also known as underpronation, is the excessive outward roll of the foot when walking, or running.

 If you want to check precisely by yourself the entity of your supination, please follow the tips in our blog post( The 3 Best Running Parameters To Improve Your Running Performance ) where we explain how to make a homemade video running analysis system to check some parameters of running techniques such as running supination.

-In our running lab in London, we have been analyzing many runners with supination.
+In our running lab in London, we have been analyzing many runners with supination.Â

 Our high-tech running analysis system records many data about running supination.
 These data are both analytical data and video analysis data.

-The four images below show the moments when our video analysis system catch the landing phase of the runner’s feet.
+The four images below show the moments when our video analysis system caught the landing phase of the runner’s feet.
 The images show how the foot is in excessive supination landing with the outer side of the feet.

 The video running analysis below shows all the running biomechanics and the feet pressures map that runner produces interacting with the ground.
 From the 3d running scan, you can see how the first peak of forces is located on the outer forefoot (4th-5th metatarsal ), and after shifts in the middle of the foot and first metatarse.

 The other image below shows the butterfly parameters of running.
-These parameters are included the single gait line of the right and left foot and the butterfly graph that includes all the gait lines and the center of forces of the body’s runner.
+These parameters include the single gait line of the right and left foot and the butterfly graph.

 The first image on the left-hand side comes from a runner with supination, instead, the one on the right-hand side comes from a runner with quite good running technique and without a supination issue.